jhobbs/mathnotes/ode/chapter 03 - problems leading to first order equations/lesson 15 - dilution and accretion, interest, temperature, decomposition and growth, second order processes.md

 We have the inflow mass rate but we don't know the outflow mass rate yet.
 We know the outflow volume rate and we need to know the solution conentration at any given point of time.
 The solution concentration will be the mass of the solute at time $t$ divided by the solution volume at time $t$.

-The instantaneous solution volume will the starting solution volume plus the sum of the inflow volume rate and the outflow volume rate times the amount of time that's passed, i.e.:
+The instantaneous solution volume will the starting solution volume plus the net flow rate times the amount of time that's passed.
+The net flow rate is the sum of the inflow volume rate and the outflow volume rate.

 $$instantaneousSolutionVolume = startingSolutionVolume + (inflowVolumeRate + outflowVolumeRate)t $$

 Keep in mind that $outflowVolumeRate$ will be a negative quantity.